ibm-messaging/iot-nodered/IoTAppOutNode.rst

 IBM IoT App Out Node
 ========================
-The IoT App Out Node is used to publish commands to specific device, of a given organization, identified by the device type and device id.
+The IoT App Out Node is used to publish commands to specific device, of a given organization, identified by the device type and device id, on clicking the deploy button.
 It can also publish device events, on the behalf of a device.

 Usage